-Google Drive (like Drop Box)
+- Google Drive (like Drop Box)

 - Amazon and Amazon MP3 Player

-Dolphin Mobile browser
+- Dolphin Mobile browser

-One might ask why bother if you already have your current phone and a tablet.
-Good question.
 Here's the answer: Why drain your primary device's charge listening to music or using other apps at home?
 You need the tools fully charged for when you are out in the field.
 What about those times when our devices are recharging?
 Or when we walk upstairs and forget the gizmo on the kitchen counter or in the car?
 It isn't just an addiction to tech, we could answer client email or put out a fire early.
 Now you have a solution.
 Keep your old phone in the bedroom drawer, basement man cave or garage for when you're in a pinch.
 You can check your email, update Facebook, surf Active Rain or stream old movies.